rezashahnazar/leele-components/src/packages/leele-sheet/README.md

 For a detailed list of changes and version history, please refer to the [CHANGELOG.md](./CHANGELOG.md) file.

+## Contributing

+We welcome contributions to LeelE Sheet!
+If you have suggestions or improvements, please open an issue on [GitHub](https://github.com/rezashahnazar/leele-components/issues) or submit a pull request.

 ## Support

 If you need help or want to report an issue, please email me at reza.shahnazar@gmail.com.